 Can you can borscht?

-Yes, you can can borscht and store it in a cool place for up to a year depending on what method you use.
+Yes, you can can borscht and depending on how it is canned, it may be stored for up to a year in a cool place.
 It’s best to can it in large pint jars so you can reheat enough for a couple servings at a time.

 Is borscht better the next day?

-Yes, borscht is always better the next day.
-Giving the soup time to develop it’s flavors in storage overnight is always a good move.
-You can totally eat it day-of preparation, but waiting a day is where it’s at.
+Yes, borscht is nearly always better the next day.
+This gives the soup time to develop its flavors overnight.
+Borscht is edible the day-of preparation, but waiting a day is even better flavor-wise.

 More Classic Slavic Soup Recipes